jbmorley/ISListViewAdapter/README.md

 Transitioning Data Sources
 --------------------------

-Occasionally it is useful to transition between data sources.
-This can be done as follows:
+Occasionally it is useful to transition between data sources:

 ```objc
 CustomDataSource *secondDataSource = [CustomDataSource new];